thevoid12/braincells/aws/aws-solutions-architect/networking-vpc.md

 - but we should make sure that they dont have overlapping cidr range
 - vpc connection is not transitive vpcA <-> VPCb AND VPCB <-> VPCC that doesnt mean vpcA is peered with vpcc. we need to explicitly peer them. so it gets very clumpsy thus we use [transit gateway]( ##transitgateway)
-- You must update route tables about the vpc peering in each VPC’s subnets to ensure EC2 instances can communicate with each other
+- You must update route tables about the vpc peering in each VPC’s subnets to ensure EC2 instances
+- Route tables must be updated in both VPCs that are peered. can communicate with each other
 ![vpc peering](img/50.png)
 ---